Trang's Kitchen Table

 • Strain for smoothness!
 Don't skip the step to strain the egg mixture through a mesh sieve.
 This will ensure a smooth and even texture and consistency throughout the microwave steamed eggs.

 • Monitor the eggs while in the microwave!
 Since microwaves vary so much, it is important you keep an eye on the eggs while they are in the microwave to avoid over cooking.
-Once they look set but still slightly jiggly they are ready!
+Once they look set but are still slightly jiggly, they are ready!

 Equipment